 (The Robyn Hoodlum Adventures series).
-She has won numerous awards for her work, including three Coretta Scott King Honors, an NAACP Image Award, the Walter Award Honor, and inclusion on the National Book Award Long List.
+She has won numerous awards for her work, including two Coretta Scott King Honors, an NAACP Image Award, and the Walter Award Honor, and inclusion on the National Book Award Long List.
 She holds a BA from Northwestern University and an MFA in Writing from Vermont College of Fine Arts, where she now serves on faculty.
 Visit her online at keklamagoon.com and you'll see: she is anything but ordinary!

 "Reminiscent of now-classic works by Katherine Paterson, Natalie Babbitt and Lois Lowry, The Season of Styx Malone brings the darkness of fear and trauma into the bright sun of summer days.”

 "A summertime romp filled with trouble-making, camaraderie, and substance."—School Library Journal,

 "Heartening and hopeful, a love letter to black male youth grasping the desires within them, absorbing the worlds around them, striving to be more otherwise than ordinary.
 Please share."—Kirkus Review,

 "Spending time with Styx, Caleb, and Bobby Gene is an experience no reader will soon forget. "—Horn Book,